Manuel Margot Player Props: Rays vs. Royals

 Manuel Margot At The Plate

-- Margot is batting .245 with 13 doubles, a triple, three home runs and 15 walks.
+- Margot is hitting .245 with 13 doubles, a triple, three home runs and 15 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.